 6. Move the file to the desktop.
 (This is a necessary step due to encoding parameters - if it is not included then the changes cannot be saved).

 7. Open the file in PDF-XChange Editor.

-8. Use the Form tab to add a text field to the stamp.
+8. Use the Form Toolbar to add a text field to the stamp.
 (If you want the borders of the text field to be invisible then set the stroke color to None.
-The stroke color property can be edited in the Properties pane when the text field is selected).
+The stroke color setting is available in the Properties Toolbar when the text field is selected).

-9. Click Select Fields in the Form tab then right-click the text field and click Properties in the submenu.
+9. Click Select Fields in the Form Toolbar, then right-click the text field and click Properties in the submenu.
 The Properties pane will open.